The Pros and Cons of Hardwood Flooring vs. Laminate Flooring: Which Is Better for You?

 Laminate Plank Thickness

 Laminate flooring can be as thin or thick, depending on what you're looking for.
-For example 7mm is the standard thickness when it comes to protecting your subfloor from being damaged by heavy foot traffic.
+For example 7 mm is the standard thickness when it comes to protecting your subfloor from being damaged by heavy foot traffic.

-However if noise levels are also important then 12 millimeters might better suit them because this type of laminate has been designed with an additional layer that helps absorb sound waves before they reach their destination- which would otherwise result in louder footsteps walking across any other surface.
+However, if noise levels are also important then 12 millimeters might better suit them because this type of laminate has been designed with an additional layer that helps absorb sound waves before they reach their destination- which would otherwise result in louder footsteps walking across any other surface.

 Laminate Flooring Plank Length & Widths

-When you go to your local flooring store to shop for laminate flooring options you'll find styles come in many different widths and lengths, but the average plank is about 4 feet long.
+When you go to your local flooring store to shop for laminate flooring options you'll find styles come in many widths and lengths, but the average plank is about 4 feet long.
 Wider planks can be up to 7 inches thick while narrower ones will only measure 3 inches at their widest point.

 What Size Is Right for your Room?

-If you have a uneven subfloor or concrete pad, it's best to use wider planks in order for the boards not only span across but also open up smaller spaces.
+If you have an uneven subfloor or concrete pad, it's best to use wider planks in order for the boards not only span across but also open up smaller spaces.
 Narrower pieces will work well when spanning larger areas like a living room with little variation from one side of an area being consistent compared against another.

 Now, How Does It Look?

 Hardwood floors are a classic, timeless look that will never go out of style.
-The goal for the texture and finish on laminate should be to have it as close possible so you can still enjoy all those beautiful details like wood grain or finely tuned knots in your surface without being distracted by anything else about them.
+The goal for the texture and finish on laminate should be to have it as close possible, so you can still enjoy all those beautiful details like wood grain or finely tuned knots in your surface without being distracted by anything else about them.